 So as we can see, we have this line dividing the two panes.
 I want to make this a little bit more realistic and maybe have these be sliding or opening doors.
 We're going to add handles, so let's imagine that these are hinged doors.

 So this is just one door, right?
 Let's see if we can create two individual door panels from this.
 So how can we do that?
-Well, I will go to edit or view component, edit, high address the model, and let's see.
+Well, I will go to Edit or View Component, Edit, hide the rest of the model, and let's see.
 Let's kind of create our view so this line is just about vertical.

-I see that this is showing this kind of gray blue, so I want to right click orientate, or I want to click the white, right click orient faces so it's all oriented to that same direction.
+I see that this is showing this kind of gray-blue, so I want to right click and orient, or I want to click the white area, then right click and select Orient Faces so it's all oriented in the same direction.
 And then select out.
 Now I have two groups.

 I will escape to close out of that.
-So I have a like a window pane of a frame that has connected, so I can actually right click explode.
+So I have a window pane and frame that are connected, so I can actually right click, Explode.
 So I have one frame and one window, one frame and one window.

 What I want to do is I want to delete this portion and delete this window and make this glass and this frame an actual component.
 So there's going to be a nested component inside of this other component.
 I'm going to cancel this for now so we can see what this is called.

-If we zoom down or scroll down to window 6056, let's make a component from these elements and let's call this window pane 6056.
+If we zoom down or scroll down to Window 6056, let's make a component from these elements and let's call this Window Pane 6056.
 And then I'll select.
-I'll just set my component axes to be right on this corner right here, keeping the same direction of my other axes.
+I'll just set my component axes right at this corner, keeping the same direction of my other axes.

-Red positive this direction, green positive this direction.
-I will select or hit create and now I will go to my move tool, hit CTRL to copy this over to this side.
+Red axis in this direction, Green axis in this direction.
+I will select or hit Create and now I will go to my Move tool, hit CTRL to copy this over to this side.
 Now I have a pane here and a pane here.

 And you can see that this is a component, a separate component, and this whole thing is another component.
 If I modify this window, it'll modify this window.
 Now let's add some door handles to this component of this door panel.

 We'll double click into this door panel and I want to add it in.
 Right now it's showing both of these, right?
-If I want to view component, uncheck, hide rest of model, we can see everything.
-When we, when we go into component, we can always see what the other component is.
+If I want to go to View > Component Edit, and uncheck 'Hide Rest of Model', we can see everything.
+When we go into component edit, we can always see what the other component is.

-And so we want to, so knowing that we're inside of this, this component, we want to add in a door handle right around here in the center.
+And so knowing that we're inside of this component, we want to add in a door handle right around here in the center.
 So let's create a guide and click from the bottom.
-Let's in the blue direction, let's find this center point right here, the little round purple circle and making sure that this is blue up.
+Let's go in the blue direction, let's find this center point right here—the little round purple circle—and make sure that this is blue up.

 And then we want to do a vertical guide into the center point.
 We see that this measures two inches.
 So let's do one enter.

-So this is where we want to put our door handle.
-Let's go into our components, construction and doors, low poly.
-Let's add this doorknob utility.
+This is where we want to put our door handle.
+Let's go into our Components > Construction > Doors > Low Poly.
+Let's add this Doorknob Utility.

 We'll download this into our SketchUp model.
-And we'll just click anywhere right now.
-We're not going to use this.
+And we'll just click anywhere for now, since we won't use this instance.

-We'll click once and then use your selection tool, select it and then delete.
-Now we click our home button in model in our components.
-And we can see we have doorknob level utility.
+We'll click once and then use the Selection tool, select it, and then delete.
+Now we click our Home button in Model in our Components.
+And we can see we have Doorknob Lever Utility.

-I will select this end right here, which is origin in window handle, and then find where my intersection of my guides and click.
-Then I'll go back to my view face style turn off x-ray.
+I will select this end right here, which is origin in Window Handle, and then find where my intersection of my guides is and click.
+Then I'll go back to View > Face Style and turn off X-Ray.
 And then as I look at this door handle, I realize that it is larger than what I want.

 The actual mounting is larger than the frame itself.
 So I want to decrease the size.
 If I was to just scale this entire component, it actually won't modify this handle.

-Like if I was to add an additional handle, they'll still be the original size.
-So I want to undo and undo by clicking, hitting CTRL Z. And now I want to modify this component.
-So I will double click into this component and then I will go into my view component, edit, hide rest of model.
+Like if I was to add an additional handle, they’ll still be the original size.
+So I want to undo and undo by hitting CTRL Z. And now I want to modify this component.
+So I will double click into this component and then I will go to View > Component Edit > Hide Rest of Model.

 When I click and drag this entire thing and then scale, you can see that the origin does not move with it.
-If I was to reduce this down to 0.75, scale down to 0.75, I will need to relocate this origin.
-So since there's no marker in the middle or a dot, I will need to create a guide from the bottom to the center.
+If I was to scale it to 0.75, I’ll need to relocate the origin.
+Since there’s no center marker or snap point, I will need to create a guide from the bottom to the center.

-And then I can create my axes again.
-From the center, following in the same orientation of axes, red positive this direction, green positive up this time, and blue going straight perpendicular.
+And then I can redefine my axes from the center, following the same orientation of axes: red positive this direction, green positive up this time, and blue going straight perpendicular.
 And now I can select out of this component.

 We want this to update.
-And then orbiting around and maybe zoom extents if you get a little bit lost in your model, you can see that I have this door handle or this window handle located right here.
+And then orbiting around and maybe zoom extents if you get a little bit lost in your model, you can see that I have this window handle located right here.
 I want to position this right into this intersection.

-So I will go to my move tool and then clicking on this portion here.
-We want to make sure that we have our center origin of window handle.
+So I will go to my Move tool and then click on this portion here.
+We want to make sure that we have our center origin of Window Handle.
 There it is.

-And now I can see that I have a door handle over here and door handle over here.
+And now I can see that I have a door handle over here and a door handle over here.
 Remember that I made a copy of this door panel and I did not flip it.
-So I want to flip this panel, flip along red.
+So I want to flip this panel: Flip Along > Red Axis.

 In the next video, we will discuss how to edit additional components such as our door handles.
 I will see you in the next video.